 Completed.
 Four times winner of Best Comedy/Funniest Fic.

-Check out this Pokemon Magazine!
-Looking for contributors!
+Tied to this Pokemon Magazine!
+Looking for contributors - check it out!

 Why can't they do the best of both worlds, and make the events occur at the same time over WiFi too?

 They're still going to get people that attend the real life events, because they enjoy the in-person aspect of the event, as well as the chance to battle and trade with others.